Roots and Radishes

 Description

-These rosemary roasted nuts are the ultimate salty-sweet snack or last-minute holiday appetizer!
-Made with dried rosemary, honey, and your favorite mix of nuts, they bake up golden, fragrant, and totally addictive in just 15 minutes.
+These rosemary roasted nuts are the ultimate salty-sweet snack or holiday appetizer!
+Made with dried rosemary, honey, and your favorite mix of nuts, they bake up golden and fragrant in just 15 minutes.
 Perfect for snacking, topping salads, or gifting in a cute jar for the holidays.

 Ingredients